rishispeets/webext-preact-typescript-starter/README.md

 - 🖋 TypeScript
 - 🃏 Jest
 - 💅 Styled Components
+- 📦 Webpack (yes, this is the icon Parcel uses, sue me)

 The usage of these frameworks/libraries is probably overkill for very small extensions (but the DX is oh-so-good 😎).

+Note that since different browsers are at different stages and/or have different implementations of the Web Extension API, I highly suggest targeting one browser, and making the necessary tweaks to port to a different browser.

 ## Getting Started